-If you or a loved one has been diagnosed with an asbestos-related disease, you may be owed compensation.
-Our expert lawyers have helped countless Australians make successful asbestos claims on a no win, no lose basis.
+If you or a loved one has been diagnosed with an industrial disease, you may be owed compensation.
+Our expert lawyers have helped countless Australians make successful asbestosis compensation claims on a no win, no lose basis.

 Asbestos is a type of silicate mineral, grouped together as fibres.
 Asbestos was used in ancient times to construct utensils.
 In Australia, construction companies used asbestos in buildings as a type of insulation.